+Morever, building on empirical data in Table \ref{table:Ablation02}, our integration of DA-Blocks with skip connections significantly improves semantic continuity and the decoder's ability to reconstruct accurate feature maps.
+While traditional U-Net architectures \cite{U-Net} utilize skip connections to bridge the semantic gap between encoder and decoder, our novel incorporation of Dual Attention Blocks within the skip-connection layers yields promising results.
+By incorporating DA-Blocks across skip-connection layers, we focus on relevant features and filter out extraneous information, making the image reconstruction process more efficient and accurate.
+In summary, the strategic inclusion of DA-Blocks in skip connections represents a groundbreaking approach that not only enhances feature extraction but also improves the model's performance in medical image segmentation.

-Despite the advantages, our model has some limitations.
-Firstly, the introduction of the Dual Attention (DA) blocks contributes to an increase in computational complexity.
+Despite the advantages, our model also has some limitations.
+Firstly, the introduction of the DA-Blocks contributes to an increase in computational complexity.
 This added cost could potentially be a hindrance in real-time or resource-constrained applications.
 Secondly, the decoder part of our model retains the original U-Net architecture.
 While this design choice preserves some of the advantages of U-Net, it also means that the decoder has not been specifically optimized for our application.
 This leaves room for further research and improvements, particularly in the decoder section of the architecture.